Scimoose/portfolio/README.md

 - **bioinformatics armory** - found in the streamlit folder, it is an interactive tool made using streamlit library which helps the user translate DNA to RNA/protein sequence, locate domains, and much more.
 All the user has to do is drop .txt file
 - **logistic map visualiser** - found again in the streamlit folder, it is an interactive tool that visualises (plots in real time) how the logistic map equation changes given different parameters
 - **conference website** I made for a biotech conference held in my university (Wrocław University of Environmental and Life Sciences) named **"Krok w Przyszłość"** ("A step into the future") <a href="https://www.facebook.com/Og%C3%B3lnopolska-Konferencja-Biotechnologiczna-Krok-w-przysz%C5%82o%C5%9B%C4%87-2081177618632303/">More here!</a>
+- <a href="https://github.com/Scimoose/text-capture">**text-capture** </a> app, which captures text from picture using open source library for Ocular Recognition (OCR) - tesseract and translates text to polish (you can change target language in the code)

 ## About me